-The typical bathroom renovation order of work sets out the steps and procedures that one should follow.
-It helps to know what you’re in for, especially if you’re planning your first DIY bathroom renovation.
+How should you order the work for your bathroom renovation?
+Let’s set out some steps and procedures to follow.
+It’s essential to know what exactly you’re getting yourself in for, especially if you’re planning your first DIY bathroom renovation.
 A professional bathroom renovation team will work according to a well laid out schedule to maximise efficiency and reduce the disruption to your home.
 Even if you use a contractor, you may be able to save some money on the initial preparation by doing it yourself.

 Step 1: Initial Preparation

 Remove all personal effects from the bathroom.
 Turn the main water supply off and drain the central heating system.
-Lay down floor protection for all areas leading to the bathroom.
-All bathroom fixtures are removed.
-Redundant electric wiring and pipes are removed.
-Tiles are stripped and the walls repaired and prepared for new cladding.
+Lay down floor protection for all areas leading to the bathroom and remove all bathroom fixtures.
+Ensure that all redundant electric wiring and pipes are removed, tiles are stripped and the walls repaired and prepared for new cladding.

 Step 2: Plumbing and wiring